 Turn mixture into the pie crust and chill until mixture firms (at least 2 hours and up to overnight).

 Add cream, triple sec, creme de cacao, and powdered sugar to a stand mixer with the whisk attached.
 Beat on medium high (6 on a Kitchen Aid) and whip until doubled in volume (about 3 minutes).

-Pour mixture onto the pie and spread with a spatula until covered.
+Pour mixture onto the pie and spread with a silicone spatula until covered.